Michelin Updates CerexBib Harvester Tire

 The CerexBib 2 was compared to these products on the market: the Bridgestone VT Combine IF CFO tire, the Trelleborg TM2000 tire, and a Mitas SFT CHO tire in size 900/60R32.

 Michelin says the CerexBib 2 offers up to 35% more load capacity at the same pressure versus those competitors, and also runs at the lowest pressures.
 The tire maker says the CerexBib 2 may run as low as 17 psi while carrying a load of 21,740 pounds.
+The tire’s contact patch expands up to 35%, which helps reduce soil compaction and protect the soil for future harvests.

 “Today’s farmers are using progressively larger machinery but must manage both load capacity and soil compaction,” says David Graden, Michelin's agriculture operational marketing manager.
 “Because Michelin’s CerexBib 2 is air-systems ready, it offers a solution that answers these and other performance challenges.”